 LD: Old school traditional, I like framework debates.
 NO SPREADING AT ALL, moderate speed is good.
-I don't understand progressive debates and stuff like K's, shells, etc. Adapt or strike me.
+I don't understand progressive debates like K's, shells, etc. Adapt or strike me.

 Congress: If you author or sponsor, please EXPLAIN the bill and set a good foundation.
 For later speeches, I don't want to hear the same argument in different fancy words.
 Be unique and CLASH is NOT OPTIONAL throughout cycles.

 PO's: If there is no one who can PO and you know how to, please step up.
 I used to PO so don't worry.
 If there's no one who can PO, don't be afraid to step up and try, I'll take that into consideration when I do ballots.

 Remember this is DEBATE, not repetition.
 I don’t wanna hear the same thing for 5-6 speeches straight.

 Please preflow before the round starts to expedite the round especially when it's flighted